-It is strongly recommended that your Supra dealer be notified before changing the propeller.
+It is strongly recommended that you consult with your Supra dealer before changing the propeller to a different diameter or pitch than what was provided with the boat.
 In general, changing to a lower pitched propeller may increase acceleration, but will decrease top speed.
 Changing to a higher pitched propeller may achieve higher top speed with a light load, while acceleration and power may decrease.